Mallikarjun-B-Patil/Python-Fundamentals-Learning/README.md

 # Python Basics Learning

 Welcome to my Python basics learning repository!
-This repository is a comprehensive record of my journey in mastering Python programming, starting with fundamental concepts and progressing to advanced topics.
+This repository comprehensively records my journey in mastering Python programming, starting with fundamental concepts and progressing to advanced topics.
 It includes practice scripts, exercises, and examples to reinforce learning.

 ## Topics Covered
 This repository covers a wide range of Python programming topics, including: